West Midlands Climate Resilience Network

 Through the running of WMCREN, we aim to help organisations tackle these issues and learn from others that have been affected.
 Like all of our networks, we aim to instill partnership working by bringing together a cross-sector of organisations to share good practice on how to become more resilient.
 We will do this by providing the network with key updates, running events, levering in funding and sharing new legislation.
-This will fall in line with the current themes of the National Adaptation Programme (2013) and UK Climate Change Risk Assessment (2012).
-We will feed into the re-iterations of these, due in 2018 and 2017 respectively.
+This will fall in line with the current themes of the National Adaptation Programme (NAP) (2013) and UK Climate Change Risk Assessment v2 (2017).
+We will feed into the re-iteration of the NAP, due in 2018.

 Anyone from any sector with a role not limited to the following is welcome to join this Network: